-Dr. George Johnson treats patients with Macular Degeneration from all over Phoenix, Arizona, helping them manage their condition and enjoy a high quality of life.
+Dr. Waleed Alsadi treats patients with Macular Degeneration from all over Phoenix, Arizona, helping them manage their condition and enjoy a high quality of life.

 Macular Degeneration is an eye disease that negatively impacts a person’s central vision.
 This happens when the macula, which is located in the back of the eye, becomes damaged.
 In healthy eyes, light passes through the macula on to the retina, sending a message to the brain.
 The brain then interprets it, helping you understand the images and objects that you see.

 With an impaired macula, this flow of light and messaging to the brain is disrupted, resulting in either a partial or complete loss of central vision.
 Central vision refers to the things that you can see when you look straight ahead.
 Driving, reading, sewing, and seeing clearly in front of you becomes problematic for someone with Macular Degeneration.

 There are some people who have a higher risk of Macular Degeneration.
 Age, gender, and genetics are among the top risk factors.

 In addition to these 3 high risk factors, there are other elements of a patient’s personal lifestyle that may put them at risk for getting this eye disease.